Previous Up Next

 median, ipr = MedianIPR(xs, half_p * 2)

-Then in LogUpdateSetABC we can replace the conventional estimators, xbar and S, with median and sighat.
+Finally, in LogUpdateSetABC we can replace the sample mean and standard deviation with median and s.
 And that pretty much does it.

-It might seem odd that we are using observed percentiles to estimate mu and sigma, but it is an example of the flexibility of the Bayesian approach.
-In effect we are asking, “Given hypothetical values for mu and sigma, and a sampling process that has some chance of introducing errors, what is the likelihood of generating a given set of sample statistics?”
+It might seem odd that we are using observed percentiles to estimate µ and σ, but it is an example of the flexibility of the Bayesian approach.
+In effect we are asking, “Given hypothetical values for µ and σ, and a sampling process that has some chance of introducing errors, what is the likelihood of generating a given set of sample statistics?”

-We are free to choose any sample statistics we like, up to a point: mu and sigma determine the location and spread of a distribution, so we need to choose statistics that capture those characteristics.
-For example, if we chose the 49th and 51st percentiles, we would get very little information about spread, so it would leave the estimate of sigma relatively unconstrained by the data.
-All values of sigma would have nearly the same likelihood of producing the observed values, so the posterior marginal distribution for sigma would look a lot like the prior.
+We are free to choose any sample statistics we like, up to a point: µ and σ determine the location and spread of a distribution, so we need to choose statistics that capture those characteristics.
+For example, if we chose the 49th and 51st percentiles, we would get very little information about spread, so it would leave the estimate of σ relatively unconstrained by the data.
+All values of sigma would have nearly the same likelihood of producing the observed values, so the posterior distribution of sigma would look a lot like the prior.

 Finally we are ready to answer the question we started with: is the coefficient of variation greater for men than for women?